 His main focus is on gaining insight into the combined effects of sample size, high signal-to-noise data (for example coded observations of behavioral data as well as self-reports), and skewed scales on estimation bias and Type I/II errors in complex models.
 Such models range from such as (within-subjects) interactions, mediation, multilevel models (observations nested within families, schools, day care centers, and clinics) and path analysis (for example group measurements on child abuse, obesity, bullying, eating behavior) over time, with time-dependent covariates.

-Robustness, Skewness, Measurement Error, Differential Susceptibility (GxE interactions), Data Mining, Machine Learning, SNP genotyping and Copy Number estimation, Genome-Wide Association Studies (GWAS) and Statistical issues in obesity research, Missing Data and Imputation.
+Interests lie in studies of Robustness, Skewness, Measurement Error, Differential Susceptibility (GxE interactions), Data Mining, Machine Learning, SNP genotyping and Copy Number estimation, Genome-Wide Association Studies (GWAS) and Statistical issues in obesity research, Multilevel Models, Component Analysis, Factor Analysis, Missing Data and Imputation.

 - Best Student Presentation (ISWM 2010)